rainbow-cards/rainbow-cards.github.io/index.md

 ## Overview

-<b>Manoa Rainbow Cards</b> is a Trading Card Game (TCG) app where the [University of Hawai'i at Manoa](https://manoa.hawaii.edu/) professors are the cards!
+**Manoa Rainbow Cards** is a Trading Card Game (TCG) app where the [University of Hawai'i at Manoa](https://manoa.hawaii.edu/) professors are the cards!
 Developed by the [team](#the-rainbow-cards-team) at Rainbow Cards.

 This TCG application aims to increase familiarity and engagement between the students and professors of the UH Manoa campus.
 Each professor card comes with various contact information, projects/achievements and fun facts about them, which may also be traded between users of the app.
 This further fosters a sense of community on campus, and helps students connect to their mentors better in a fun and engaging way!

 Beyond trading, card availability is limited based on factors like the number of people who registered for the course, card waves being limited to each academic semester, and a random chance to obtain a particular card, therefore encouraging interaction and trade between users to get professor cards they want.
-By students of the UH campus interacting with each other, <b>Manoa Rainbow Cards</b> hopes to contribute toward bridging the gap between student and faculty member and unify the family of the UH system that much more.
+By students of the UH campus interacting with each other, **Manoa Rainbow Cards** hopes to contribute toward bridging the gap between student and faculty member and unify the family of the UH system that much more.

 If you are a UHM professor or mentor and would like to participate, please fill out our survey (or share it with someone who does!):
 * [Professor Opt-In Google Form](https://forms.gle/RJjyfaoXvakZ6eQNA)

 <br>

-The <b>Manoa Rainbow Cards</b> project implements the following technologies and resources:
+The **Manoa Rainbow Cards** project implements the following technologies and resources:
 * [GitHub](https://github.com/)
 * [Meteor](https://www.meteor.com/)
 * [React](https://reactjs.org/)